AdrianMachado/KaiUI/README.md

 ## Themes

 Standardized colors and font stylings are found in the [themes directory](https://github.com/AdrianMachado/KaiUI/tree/master/src/theme).
 These follow the KaiOS [typography standard](https://developer.kaiostech.com/design-guide/typography).
-Currently customization must be done manually by changing SASS variables, but in-code styling is a WIP
+Currently you can customize the focus color of components through props, font color is a WIP.

 ## Icons

 KaiUI uses custom icons provided on the KaiOS developer portal.
-These are included in the kai-icons font and incorporated as [SASS/CSS classes](https://github.com/AdrianMachado/KaiUI/tree/master/src/kai-font)
+These are included in the kai-icons font and incorporated as [SASS/CSS classes](https://github.com/AdrianMachado/KaiUI/tree/master/src/kai-font).

 # Contributing